-Watch: Seahawks Shaquill and Shaquem Griffin give a virtual commencement speech to alma mater UCF
+Watch: Seahawks Shaquill and Shaquem Griffin give a virtual commencement speech to alma mater Central Florida

 Unique times call for unique ways of conducting traditional ceremonies.

-And maybe there were no two people better to fill the duties of giving a commencement speech in 2020 than members of a family who have overcome some pretty sizable obstacles to reach some pretty significant heights in their profession — Seahawks Shaquill and Shaquem Griffin.
+And maybe there were no two people better to fill the duties of giving a commencement speech in 2020 than members of a family who have overcome sizable obstacles to reach significant heights in their profession — Seahawks Shaquill and Shaquem Griffin.

-The twins on Saturday delivered a roughly eight-minute virtual commencement address to the graduating class at Central Florida in Orlando, their alma mater.
-They both graduated from UCF in 2016 with Bachelor of Arts degrees in Human Communication.
+The twins delivered a roughly eight-minute virtual commencement address Saturday to the graduating class at Central Florida in Orlando, Florida, their alma mater.
+They graduated from UCF in 2016 with Bachelor of Arts degrees in Human Communication.

-Dressed in “half suits” bearing UCF colors, the two took turns speaking, each saying they didn’t want to read off a piece of paper but instead that they wanted to speak from the heart.
+Dressed in “half suits” bearing UCF colors, the two took turns speaking, each saying they didn’t want to read off a piece of paper, but that they wanted to speak from the heart.

 Shaquill — the oldest of the two by roughly two minutes — spoke first, telling of how he “hit a little wall” during his junior year at UCF, “(forgot) the worth that I thought I had” and “thought I wasn’t going to make it.”

-He said at that time he was inspired greatly by seeing how Shaquem — who lost his left hand at the age of four due to amniotic band syndrome — was beginning to make a real impact on the field for Central Florida.
+He said at that time he was inspired greatly by seeing how Shaquem — who lost his left hand at the age of 4 due to amniotic band syndrome — was beginning to make a real impact on the field for Central Florida.

 “He doesn’t know that he’s one of my biggest motivators,” Shaquill said.